On reduction of differential inclusions and Lyapunov stability: Conclusion

 \section{Conclusion}

-This paper demonstrates that locally Lipschitz regular functions can be used to identify infeasible directions in differential inclusions.
-The infeasible directions can then be removed to yield a point-wise smaller (in the sense of set containment) equivalent differential inclusion.
-The reduction process is utilized to develop a novel generalization of the set-valued derivative for locally Lipschitz candidate Lyapunov functions.
-Less conservative statements of Lyapunov stability and invariance-like results for differential inclusions are developed based on the reduction using locally Lipschitz regular functions.
+This paper demonstrates that locally Lipschitz, regular functions can be used to identify infeasible directions in set-valued maps that define differential inclusions.
+The infeasible directions can then be removed to yield a point-wise smaller (in the sense of set containment) set-valued map that defines an equivalent differential inclusion.
+The reduction process results in a novel generalization of the set-valued derivative for locally Lipschitz candidate Lyapunov functions.
+Statements of Lyapunov stability theorems, invariance theorems, invariance-like results, and Matrosov theorems for differential inclusions that are less conservative than those available in the literature are developed using reduced set-valued maps.

-The fact that arbitrary locally Lipschitz regular functions can be used to reduce differential inclusions to smaller sets of admissible directions indicates that there may be a \emph{smallest} set of admissible directions corresponding to each differential inclusion.
+The fact that arbitrary locally Lipschitz, regular functions can be used to restrict differential inclusions to smaller sets of admissible directions indicates that there may be a \emph{smallest} set of admissible directions corresponding to each differential inclusion.
 Further research is needed to establish the existence of such a set and to find a representation of it that facilitates computation.